 Editor: Alan Carlin

-I have been carrying out or supervising economic and scientific research on public policy issues for over 40 years, first at The RAND Corporation in Santa Monica, California, and from 1971 to 2009 at the U.S. Environmental Protection Agency in Washington DC.
-During that time I have carried out or supervised over a hundred policy-related studies on climate change, pollutant assessment, energy economics and development, environmental economics, transportation economics, benefit-cost analysis, and economic development.
-Those personally carried out by me are listed on the publications page.
-Those primarily involving economics and supervision of the output of others are listed in the Environmental Economics Research Inventory on the website of the EPA National Center for Environmental Economics.
+During my careers at RAND and EPA I carried out or supervised over two hundred policy-related studies on climate change, pollutant assessment, energy economics and development, environmental economics, transportation economics, benefit-cost analysis, and economic development.
+Those authored or co-authored by me are listed on the publications page.
+Those primarily involving economics and funded by USEPA are listed in the Environmental Economics Research Inventory on the website of the EPA National Center for Environmental Economics.

-I am the author or co-author of six published papers on climate change or energy pricing.
-For seven years I supervised the production of a wide variety of criteria documents very similar in concept (but not in implementation) to the draft endangerment Technical Support Document I commented on in March, 2009.
-The criteria documents were on different compounds, of course.
+I am the author or co-author of about 40 publications including about 10 on climate change or energy pricing.
+For seven years I supervised the production of a wide variety of pollutant assessment documents very similar in concept (but not in implementation) to the draft Technical Support Document (TSD) for the EPA Endangerment Finding on greenhouse gases I commented unfavorably on in March, 2009 while working at EPA.
+The pollutant assessment documents were on different compounds, of course.

 I have a BS in physics from the California Institute of Technology and a PhD in economics from the Massachusetts Institute of Technology.